flyaway1217/CS-6350-Machine-Learning/README.md

 This implementation also include a simple ``draw.py`` script which is used to draw figures of different parameters.

+# SVM

+This SVM model is based on sub-gradient algorithm.

 # TODO

 1. Visualize the decision tree in the browser.